muhammad-bin-youssef/yafo/README.md

 # for you application web but onther path for your wallpapers or anothr one for your familiy

 # --------------------------------------How it work--------------------------------------

+# rhis just example and will change I will change how the program will work

 # This program choose what files to orginize and what to ignore depending on the fiel name
 # exampel: Documentationyafo-my_project.txt